Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us025/01.requirements-engineering/Readme.md

-# US008 - List the vehicles needing the check-up
+# US025 - Cancel an entry in the Agenda.

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a FM, I want to list the vehicles needing the check-up.
+As a GSM, I want to Cancel an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> The list must clearly identify the vehicles through: plate number, brand, model, current kms, checkup frequency, kms at last checkup, and the kms the vehicle must have at the next checkup.
+> The Agenda is made up of entries that relate to a task with a status (Planned, Postponed, Canceled, Done).

 **From the client clarifications:**